nielsdenissen/intro-to-fp-in-scala/README.md

-# Practical introduction to Functional Programming (with Scala)
+# Practical introduction to Functional Programming

 ![](./docs/imgs/scala-logo.jpg)

 In this repo I aim to showcase the different concepts used in Functional Programming compared to Imperative Programming.
 To do so we'll showcase the differences in code examples and briefly discuss the implications.